Following a review led by senior clinicians and managers from across the Lincolnshire health system, eight

 A common thread across all of the services identified as a priority was a lack of enough suitably qualified staff in key areas.
 In many cases this was consistent with a national shortage.

 The issues identified in each of these services were presented and discussed at a meeting of clinical leaders and key stakeholders from across the Lincolnshire health system.
 It was agreed that change was needed in each of them to improve quality of patient care in line with best clinical practice and advice.

 To develop and consider potential solutions for improving the prioritised hospital services, we followed a process whereby we developed an initial full range of possible solutions.
-We carried out a thorough analysis on each of them and identified a preferred option to be taken to public consultation.
+We carried out a thorough analysis on each of them and identified a preferred proposal for change to be taken to public consultation.

 Throughout this process we ensured we had independent clinical best practice input by:

 The steps we followed in this process are set out below.

 Step one: Developed a ‘long list’ of options

 Following widespread agreement by senior clinicians of the need for change in the prioritised services, potential solutions for improving care provision were considered.

 This exercise identified a list of options for change at a service level which were put together in different combinations to develop a ‘long list’ of nine overarching scenario-based options.